-Further information is now available on the University of Oxford Graduate Admissions website.
+Further information available on the University of Oxford Graduate Admissions website.

-The MSc in Cognitive Behavioural Therapy builds on credits obtained in the Postgraduate Diploma in CBT.
-Applicants to this award must therefore have already completed, or currently be completing the Postgraduate Diploma in CBT.
+The MSc in Cognitive Behavioural Therapy builds on credits obtained in our Postgraduate Diploma in CBT.
+Applicants to this award must therefore have already completed, or currently be completing our Postgraduate Diploma in CBT.

 Returning students should apply via the Graduate Admissions webpage for this course.
 Current Diploma students should contact the course team for information on how to apply.

 Our MSc in CBT now has both clinical and research-based pathways.